Citrix DaaS

 To review the entire configuration process, see Plan and build a deployment.

-You can create a Citrix Provisioning catalog using the Full Configuration interface and PowerShell.
+You can create a Citrix Provisioning catalog using Studio and PowerShell.
 This implementation provides you the following advantages:

 • A single unified console to manage both MCS and Citrix Provisioning catalogs.